-Algebra I A Grade(s): 9
+Algebra I A

 Students with qualifying disabilities as documented in the IEP shall be eligible to take this course.
 This course may be taught in a year-long format when preceded by a Special Ed Algebra I A Prep class.
 The student may achieve the required number of credits in math through increased instructional time and completing at least Algebra I and Geometry.
 SPED teachers who are endorsed in the subject or have proven content knowledge in Mathematics via Praxis may serve as teacher of record and give Algebra I A credit.
+Maximum Credit: 1

-Algebra I B Prep Grade(s): 10
+Algebra I B Prep